-Have you ever heard of the DMV points system in California?
+Have you ever heard of the California DMV points system?
 Odds are, you haven’t.
 This system rates a traffic penalty and adds a corresponding point amount to the offender’s license.
 As points add up, worse implications may occur such as the suspension of one’s license.
 Let’s take a look at how the DMV points system works, and how to get your points revoked.

 The Basis of the Points System